JonathanCrabbe/Personal-Website-Content/content/home/experience.md

     date_start: '2023-02-06'
     date_end: '2023-05-28'
     description: '
-    * Conducted research in the [AI4Science team](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/)
+    * Conducted research in the [AI4Science team](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/).

-    * Contributed to the development of machine learning techniques for material discovery.
+    * Contributed to the development of generative ML techniques for material discovery.

-    * Presented findings in front of AI4Science team.
+    * Presented findings in front of AI4Science team, results will be integrated in a big paper.
     '

   - title: PhD Researcher